 An Interview with Mary Bryant of Crosswood Shelties

-An interview with professional Shetland Sheepdog breeder, Mary Bryant of Crosswood Shelties.
-Take a glimpse into the life of breeding and dog shows.
+Recently I talked with professional Shetland Sheepdog breeder, Mary Bryant of Crosswood Shelties.
+Here she shares her knowledge of selective breeding and dog shows.

 Mary Bryant is the owner of Crosswood Shelties, a small hobby kennel in Northeastern South Carolina.
 She strives for beauty, intelligence, soundness, good conformation and great temperaments in her Shelties.